pakota159/pakota159.github.io/_posts/2019-08-08-using-spotify-api-to-retrieve-data.md

 ___
 For each category, I want to call Api once to get list of playlists I want.
-The problem is nodejs is **asynchronous**, and after we make a request to query *toplists* category, nodejs processes will continue make request to query **vietnamese** before previous request responses.
-To solve that problem, we need to make sure all the requests to all the categories *must* response completely before we response to client.
+The problem is nodejs is **asynchronous**, and after we make a request to query **toplists** category, nodejs processes will continue make request to query **kpop** before previous request responses.
+To solve that problem, we need to make sure all the requests *must* response completely before we response to client.

-The logic flow above can be understood as below
+The logic flow can be understood as below
 ```bash
 Make request GET /https://api.spotify.com/v1/browse/categories/toplists/playlists
 to get all playlists of toplists